-Oyobi takes audiences on a polyrhythmic musical journey using electronic machines, analog synths, and outstanding musicianship.
+Oyobi takes audiences on polyrhythmic musical journeys using electronic machines, analog synths, and live instrumentation.

 Oyobi is a musical project that explores the boundary between folkloric rhythm and machine-based live performance.
 Their music is primal, raw, and prone to improvisation, with an unflinching streak of bending and breaking typical genre barriers.
 Consisting of uniquely created sounds and atmospheres, their performances use an array of synthesisers, drum machines, percussion and bass, to create compelling analog infused polyrhythms and rich melodic chordal structures.